 - a.
-The extent to which building intrusion into the setback: - i.
+The extent to which building intrusion into a recession plane: - i.
 Allows for better utilisation and outcomes for the site, for example, the protection of significant trees or significant environmental features on the site; - ii.
-Impacts on the outdoor living spaces and main living areas of residential buildings, and/or activities undertaken within the space affected; - iii.
-Impacts on the privacy for an adjoining site;
+Overshadows and impacts on the outdoor living spaces and main living areas of residential buildings, and/or activities undertaken within the space affected, while having regard to the time of year that over shadowing is expected to occur;